-We may experience losses if we are unable to collect on our accounts receivables if our customers are unable or unwilling to pay their invoices in a timely manner or at all.

-Our customers, even those we have had a long-standing business relationship with, may at any time experience economic hardship which could cause those customers to be unwilling or unable to pay their invoices in a timely manner or at all.
-In addition, a number of our customers may have limited resources and may not have a history of creditworthiness that we can audit to determine reliability for payment of accounts receivable.
-For example, many of our customers and the key players within the space and new energy industries, which are unproven markets, have not yet achieved profitability, have incurred significant losses since inception, and may be unable to achieve profitability when expected, if at all.
-As such, our ability to predict and plan for future revenue and operations within the space and new energy industries is subject to risk.
-Due to the variable nature of sales and orders within the space and new energy industries, our future revenue and growth in these industries is uncertain and may materially and adversely impact our results of operations.
+We may experience losses if we are unable to collect on our accounts receivables if our customers are unable or unwilling to pay their invoices in a timely manner or at reliability for payment of accounts receivable.
+For example, many of our customers and the key players within the Space and New Energy industries, which are unproven markets, have not yet achieved profitability, have incurred significant losses since inception, and may be unable to achieve profitability when expected, if at all.
+As such, our ability to predict and plan for future revenue and operations within the Space and New Energy industries is subject to risk.
+Due to the variable nature of sales and orders within the Space and New Energy industries, our future revenue and growth in these industries is uncertain and may materially and adversely impact our results of operations.